4RF/serial-traffic-generator/README.md

 Packet Count - The number of test packets to send

-Interpacket Gap - Ingored for this test mode
+Interpacket Gap - Ignored for this test mode

+Timeout - The maximum length of time to wait for a packet to be sent